Nicbudd/dotfiles/README.md

 There is a bash program called .shortcuts which lists out my i3 shortcuts in a nice colored out manner.
 Use it and update it as much as you want.

 There is also an atom syntax-theme package for this style too.
+It can be downloaded from here. https://github.com/Nicbudd/nicbudd-syntax

 ## Setup